 - TOEFL scores (if available).

-These additional documents must be mailed by August 15, 2020 to the following address:
+These additional documents must be mailed by August 15, 2021 to:

 U.S. Embassy Belgrade

 For additional information about the Hubert Humphrey Fellowship:

 The Hubert Humphrey Fellowship program is administered by the Institute of International Education (www.iie.org).

 For more information on the Hubert Humphrey Fellowship program, you can visit: